AngelS017/ABC-algorithm-for-TSP/README.md

 ## :gear: Installation <a id="installation"></a>

 Once all the prerequisites packages have been installed, the package for the algorithm Artificial Bee Colony can be installed for use in solving the Travel Salesman Problem.

+All the information about the package and it´s dependeces can be found in the following [link](https://pypi.org/project/abc-tsp/) from PyPI.

     pip install abc-tsp